This section explains the basics of:

 However, there are some exceptions to this rule.
 For example, if the earlier statement was made very close to the occurrence of the asserted fact, the statement may be admissible.
 Alternatively, if the prosecution suggests that the witness has made up her or his story recently, an earlier statement may be admitted to disprove this claim of 'recent invention'.

-Witnesses may refresh their memory by referring to a statement prior to giving evidence, or occasionally during evidence.
+Witnesses may refresh their memory by referring to a statement before giving evidence, or occasionally during evidence.
 However, that statement may then be seen by the opposing party, who may cross-examine the witness about any inconsistencies the statement may reveal.

 If your witness gives answers you don't expect, you cannot contradict the witness until you establish her or him as a 'hostile' or unfavourable witness and obtain leave of the court to cross-examine.
 This is usually done by having the witness or the judge recognise an earlier statement by that witness, which contradicts the present evidence.